bryan-at-looker/embed-sdk-sko-markdown/section2.md

 }
 ```

-Your dashboard is now responding to your custom filter!
+Play around with the filter, your dashboard should be responding to the new dropdown.

+**Note:** There may be some delay between the dropdown and the filter updating thats normal.

 Lets break down whats happening:

-1. When your dashboard loads, we fun the `setupDashboard` function.
+1. When your dashboard loads, the `setupDashboard` function runs.
 2. In this function, we find the element responsible for changing the dropdown, `select-dropdown`, and save it as a variable, `dropdown`
 3. When we find it, we add a listener to it; every time the value changes, we then perform an action.
 4. The action we perform is to run `dashboard.updateFilters()`, the Embed SDK function provided to us to facilitate communication to the iframe.
 Instead of relying on writing your own [postMessage() event](https://docs.looker.com/reference/embedding/embed-javascript-events#posting_the_request_to_the_iframes_contentwindow_property)
-5. We send a JSON object, and the iframe responds only to the values we've placed in the JSON object (notice how our other filters don't change.
+5. We send a JSON object of the filters we want to apply; we don't need to give all of them, just the ones we want to change.
+The iframe respo.nds only to the values we've placed in the JSON object; notice how our other filters don't change

-Let's embellish this and run the dashboard everytime the value changes.
+It would be nice if we didn't have to hit the run button so much, for a dropdown like this, we can run right after we've selected it.
 On line XX, within the `dropdown.addEventListener(...{...})`, after the `dashbpard.updateFilters`insert a `dashboard.run()`

 You full setupDashboard will look like this now.